Azure/eno/docs/inputs.md

         kind: "ConfigMap"
 ```

-In this case, compositions must have a `binding` to the input `foo`.
+Compositions that use this synthesizer need to "bind" the ref by providing the input object's name and namespace.

 ```yaml
 apiVersion: eno.azure.io/v1